Skip to main content

 Populate dynamic zones

 Dynamic zones are highly dynamic content structures by essence.
-When populating dynamic zones, you can choose between the following 2 strategies:
+To populate dynamic zones and their content, you need to explicitly define what to populate with the response.

 For instance, in the FoodAdvisor example application: